castorini/chatty-goose/cqr_t5/README.md

 Predicting Queries from History
 ---
 To begin, follow [T5 repo](https://github.com/google-research/text-to-text-transfer-transformer) to install packages.
-The following guide will show you how to predict the reformulated queries with the trained T5 model and the data from CANARD and CAsT.
+The following guide will show you how to predict the reformulated queries with the trained T5 model and the data from CANARD.
 ```bash
 pip install t5[gcp]